List of Battle Angel Alita characters: Makaku

 Grewishka (グリュシカ, Guryushika), spent his entire life in the sewers of the Scrapyard, captivated by the life he could see outside.
 Three years before the beginning of the main story, Makaku was burned with a flamethrower by a pair of Scrapyard pranksters while looking at the goings on through a sewer grate.
 He survived the attack, but his body began to rot and he nearly died.
 Desty Nova found Makaku and offered to give him a new, personalized body reflecting his innermost desires.

 Makaku's new cyborg body consisted of a large head attached to a long, maggot-like body, which allowed him a great deal of mobility.
 He was also characterized by his long tongue and tendency to slobber.
 A large spike on top of his head could be fired as a single use projectile weapon.
 However, Makaku's deadliest ability was being able to take over the bodies of other cyborgs by using his body to jack into their spinal columns and then remove their heads with his newly won control.
 He would take over powerful cyborg bodies and use their strength to acquire brains (preferably human, but even dog) in order to eat them to satisfy his endorphin addiction.
 Makaku justified his existence in destruction, and despite a bounty being placed on him, was so formidable that no hunter-warrior dared go after him for years.

 Makaku is the first major adversary that Alita faces.
-In their first fight, she succeeds in crippling the body he is then possessing as well as blinding him in his left eye by impaling it with one of her arms.
+In their first fight, she succeeds in crippling the body that he is then possessing as well as blinding him in his left eye by impaling it with one of her arms.
 However, her first cyborg body is destroyed in the process.
 Makaku survives the fight and almost kills Ido by impaling him with his head spike, swearing vengeance on both him and Alita before escaping.
 He seeks out the reigning champion of the Coliseum, Kinuba, to take over his custom-built Power Body.
 Makaku then goes up against Alita in her new Berserker Body in the Scrapyard sewers.
 After a long fight, the Power Body is destroyed and Makaku nearly kills Alita in a plasma explosion that he triggers.
 However, she creates an electromagnetic barrier to shield them both, enabling her to talk with him.
 Makaku tells her his life story, revealing that she is the first person who seriously took notice of him by trying to stop him.
-For the first time in his life he is at peace as he is consumed by the plasma.
+For the first time in his life, he is at peace as he is consumed by the plasma.